Twins can have sibling rivalry as much as siblings who are not twins.

 "Another area of competition/rivalry occurred in the actual hands-on attention I give them," she continues.
 "It's gotten to the point where if one twin gets hurt and starts heading toward me for comforting, the other twin will run just to make it to my arms first.
 I usually give the unhurt twin a little hug to let him know I love him, and then pick up the one who is hurt and cradle him while kissing his injured area."

 Sometimes developmental difficulties, such as deficits in language and social skills, can foster competition.
-Maddie, a fraternal twin speaks fluently for a two-year-old and her language is easily understandable.
+Maddie, a fraternal twin speaks fluently for a 2-year-old and her language is easily understandable.
 Jimmy, her brother, is less easily understood and adults have to question him repeatedly before they can understand what he's trying to say.
 Jimmy shows his frustration by hitting his twin sister.

 Studies show that young twins receive less directed speech from their caregivers.
 They also get less one-on-one attention.
 Both of these situations are thought to be partly accountable for the delay in language learning.